Make-School-Courses/SPD-1.4-Engineering-Careers-Communication-And-Interviewing/Lessons/01-Interviewing-Communication.md

 1. Let your partner present to you, and listen to their solution
 1. Discuss what you liked about each other’s approach, and what could be improved

+### Communication Role Play

+Breakout into pairs.
+One person is interviewer, the other is interviewee.
+Use the same practice question and interview each other.

+### Practice Problem

+Problem: *Given an array of n numbers that are all unique except for one duplicate, find the duplicate number.*

+Go through these steps with a partner, then switch:

+1. Restate the problem
+1. Ask clarifying questions
+1. State your assumptions
+1. Think out loud
+  1. Brainstorm solutions
+  1. Explain your rationale
+  1. Discuss tradeoffs
+  1. Suggest improvements

 ## Homework